-Topic Papers on Health
+Topic Papers, and articles on Health

 [13th May 2018]: My submission to the Ministry of Health on the "Mental Health and Addiction Inquiry" where I suggest what we have been doing to date is not working and that we need to apply some Evidence Based action to improving our world leading bad outcomes.
 There are some excellent New Zealand based prospective data, as well as international evidence for the determinants of mental Health, what isn't working and what we should be doing differently.
 I have highlighted the need to improve access to mental health services for ALL New Zealanders instead of the current approach of ignoring the most disadvantaged 340,000 plus who are outside the PHO system and that a better approach is needed to address the higher representation of Maori in bad outcome statistics (instead of just documenting it) without ignoring the greater numbers of non-Maori needing help.
 To see the full submission, go to Mental_Health_Addiction_Feedback_DrBlayney.pdf.

 [15 April 2015]: "Better Sooner business cases not much better or faster

 " as reported in the New Zealand Doctor magazine by Liane Topham-Kindley on the evaluatiom by researchers Jackie Cumming, Robin Gauld, Kirsten Lovelock and Greg Martin, MidCentral and West Coast DHBs’ Better, Sooner, More Convenient business cases.
 New Zealand Doctor obtained the evaluation reports under the Official Information Act.
 The report reveals that: